Dental Grants

 • The medicare coverage is in line with the extractions during the preparation for radiation treatment in neoplastic diseases involving the jaw and reconstruction of the jaw due to accidental injury.

-• Medicare dental coverage is determined based on the anatomical structure of the procedure against the need for dental care, the reason it does not provide coverage for most routine dental care.
+• Medicare dental coverage is tailored based on the specific anatomical requirements of the procedure versus the general need for dental care.
+This precision ensures it focuses on covering specialized treatments, while routine dental care often falls under other supportive plans.

 2. Medicaid Dental Coverage

 • The dental coverage under Medicaid is state-variable.
-Different states have individual Medicaid policies covering orthodontic care to help with dental costs.
+Different states have individual Medicaid policies covering orthodontic care, apart from charities that help with dental work.

 • There are limited and comprehensive dental care services for individuals aged 21 or more are provided and widely dependent on the state.